companieshouse/payments-service-stack/README.md

 # payments-service-stack
-Infrastructure for the payments service
+Infrastructure for the Payments Service stack